PDBe-KB/pisa/README.md

 # PISA-lite

 ## Description

-PISA (Protein Interfaces, Surfaces and Assemblies) v2 is the latest version of the interactive tool PISA used in CCP4.
-The program was developed for the investigation of macromolecular interfaces (such as proteins, DNA/RNA and ligands) and for the identification of probable quaternary structures or assemblies.
+PISA-lite (Protein Interfaces, Surfaces and Assemblies) is a lightweight version of the interactive tool [CCP4 PISA](https://www.ccp4.ac.uk/html/pisa.html).
+CCP4 PISA was developed to investigate macromolecular interfaces (e.g. between proteins and nucleic acids) and to identify the most probable quaternary structures or assemblies.

+PISA-lite differs from CCP4 PISA in that it does not calculate assemblies, but performs interface analysis significantly faster.
+[PDBe](https://pdbe.org) uses PISA-lite to calculate macromolecular interaction data which is integrated with functional annotations from [PDBe-KB](https://pdbe-kb.org) and displayed on PDBe and PDBe-KB pages.

 ## Highlights